 Friendly Cities, Towns, and Carriers are Airbases.
-Each Airbase can hold a maximum of two (2) Air units of any type or strength.
-Air units in combat must land in a friendly airbase immediately after their battle is resolved.
+Each Airbase can hold a maximum of two (2) Air units of any type or strength, except Carrier steps are a limit on air steps (not units).
+Air units in combat must always land immediately after their battle is resolved, but may not land at an Airbase captured this turn.
 Air units which cannot land are eliminated.

-IMPORTANT: Air steps cannot exceed Carrier steps; excess Air steps are lost.
+If landing on a Carrier, excess Air steps are eliminated.